Metro-Records/la-metro-councilmatic/wiki/debugging.md

 ![Source URLs](https://github.com/datamade/la-metro-councilmatic/tree/master/lametro/static/images/wiki/source_url.png)

-Events scrape the Spanish language source (i.e., "api (spa)"), as well.
+Events scrape the Spanish language source (i.e., "api (sap)"), as well.
 In initial debugging, focus on the "api" and "web" sources – by visiting these links and checking that the data in Legistar appears as expected.
 Does it?

 It does!
 Great, move onto the next step.